Thomas G. Plaskett: Pan American World Airways

 Plaskett was named president, CEO, and chairman of Pan American Corp in January 1988.
 Three years later, the company entered bankruptcy court protection.
 He was replaced as CEO by Russell L. Ray Jr. on October 1, 1991.

 Fox Run Capital Associates and Greyhound Lines

 After leaving Pan American, Plaskett became managing director of Fox Run Capital Associates, a private merchant banking and consulting firm.
 He was elected to the board of directors of Greyhound Lines in May 1994.
-Later that same year, he served as Greyhound's interim president, CEO, and CFO.
-From 1995 to 1999 he served as chairman of Greyhound's board of directors.
-He also served as a director of several other companies, including NeoStar Retail Group, RadioShack Corporation, Smart & Final, Inc., and Novell.
+Later that year, he became interim president, CEO, and CFO.
+From 1995 to 1999, he was chairman.
+He was a director of other companies, including NeoStar Retail Group, RadioShack Corporation, Smart & Final, Inc., and Novell.
 He retired from RadioShack's board of directors in November 2013.

 Personal life

 Plaskett was married to Linda Maxey for 53 years until his death.
-Together, they had two children, Kimberly and Keith.
+They had two children, Kimberly and Keith.
 He resided in North Texas during his later years.

 Plaskett died on June 24, 2021, in Dallas.
 He was 77.